 On June 29, 1927, the Northbrook Park District was formed with Commissioners Clarence Bartelme, Wallace Clore, J.W.
 Cooksey, E.D.
 Landwehr and Herman Meier, President.
-The first order of business was to appropriate a $1,800 budget for fiscal year 1927.
+The first order of business was to appropriate an $1,800 budget for fiscal year 1927.

 In 1994, the District became the first park district in the United States to be accredited by the National Park and Recreation Association (NPRA) for its management, programming and operational proficiency.
-In 1996, the District received the National Gold Medal Award from NPRA for excellence in park and recreation management.
+Then in 1996, the District received the National Gold Medal Award from NPRA for excellence in park and recreation management.

 A seven-member, volunteer Park Board of Commissioners establishes District policy, strategic direction and governing ordinances.
 Commissioners are elected to serve staggered, four-year terms.
-The current Board consists of Lisa Chalem, Mary Ann Chambers, Penelope J. Randel, Michael Schyman, Jeffrey C. Simon, Kenneth Slepicka, and Michael Ziering.

-The Northbrook Park District is a 17.25-square-miles and is located in northern Cook County, 26 miles north of downtown Chicago, Illinois.
+The Northbrook Park District is 17.25-square-miles and located in northern Cook County, 26 miles north of downtown Chicago, Illinois.
 The District lies in Northfield and Wheeling Townships and is bordered by Deerfield and Highland Park on the north, Glenview on the south, Glencoe and Northfield on the east, and Wheeling on the west.
 In addition, hundreds of acres of Cook County Forest Preserves surround the District.
 The District serves all of Northbrook, as well as small portions of Deerfield and unincorporated Cook County.

-According to the 2010 census, the population of Northbrook is 33,170, with 25,361 residents over the age of 18.
+According to the 2020 census, the population of Northbrook is 34,058.

 The District has continued to grow in importance to the community.
-As the population ages, the District adjusts program offerings and concentrates on customer service, helping to maintain the District’s goodwill in the community.
+As the population ages, the District adjusts program offerings and concentrates on customer service, helping to maintain goodwill in the community.
 In addition to its own programs, the District works with several affiliates to offer recreational opportunities, including baseball, hockey, soccer, tennis, biking and skating.

-The 2015 equalized assessed value (EAV) of real estate was $2,163,897,873.
+The 2021 equalized assessed value (EAV) of real estate was $2,774,150,950.

-The 2015 tax rate was $.569 per $100 of assessed value (6% of average real estate tax bill).
+The 2021 tax rate was $0.458 per $100 of assessed value (5.5% of average real estate tax bill).